Keyboard shortcuts

 Good to know: about the message '...., multiple call attempts failed'

-5. Resolving this message: the counter is reset to zero only when there has been another successful call over this communication interface.
-To do this, make a test call from Contacts via the communication interface that gives the error message.
-See Contacts|Add and edit: Run test call for further explanation.
-When the interface is OK, this is displayed with ‘call successful’.
-This drops the alarm notification.
+5. To resolve this message: the counter resets to zero only after a successful call via the affected communication interface.
+Make a test call from Contacts using the interface that gave the error.
+See Contacts | Add and edit: Run test call for further explanation.
+When the interface works, the system displays Call successful and the alarm notification disappears.

 External IO (EM-8001)